 We will always be pleased to talk with your friends and family if they need reassurance.

 Be honest with yourself, not just about why you want to volunteer overseas and what you hope to give and to gain, but also in practical matters: do you want a private bathroom?
 Do you want to enjoy a cool glass of beer at the end of your day's work?
 Will you miss your family and friends?
 Would lack of phone contact be a problem to you?
 Do you have physical limitations?
+Do you want to e-volunteer but only have an hour a month to spare?
 None of these things mean you can't volunteer with us, but when you're honest with yourself and with us, we'll be able to make the most appropriate project match for you.

 We're working with a variety of projects in very different environments and know them well enough to be able to share our knowledge and give advice - not only about whether a particular project is a good skills share match with you, but also about the kind of accommodation available and local living conditions.
 You need to be comfortable in order to do your best volunteer work.